jirban/jirban-jira/README.md

 ```
       "colour": "#4667CA",
 ```
 Next we map the project's state names to the state names we set up in the board.
 The project state names are on the LHS of the name pairs.
 In this case all the names are exactly the same.
+If you forget to add a state, for which one of the configured projects is in, this will be pointed out in the health panel.
+If everything is set up properly, the health panel's heart icon will not be displayed.
 ```
       "state-links": {
         "Done": "Done",